 Biodegradable handle.
 Plastic-free packaging.
 Non-toxic ingredients.
 We’re big fans.
 To top it off, this toothbrush can stand up straight on its own, making it perfect for any bathroom you might encounter.

 We hate to say it, but there aren’t a ton of sustainable nail clippers.
 We recommend getting a great pair that will last you for years to come, and this one here is our go-to.
 It’s small, affordable, and has a built-in nail file that flips out for the times when clippers alone won’t cut it.
 Well, they’ll literally cut it, but...you know what we mean.

 Say it with us: “No more plastic shampoo bottles!”
 It’s time to eliminate plastic shampoo bottles from your life entirely by grabbing a Lush shampoo bar and round tin.
 This can triple as a shampoo, conditioner and body wash all-in-one.
 We’ve tested a few different solid shampoo bars out, but Lush is at the top of our list.

 We’re not going to lie, these took us a minute to get used to.
 But now having made the switch, we’re big fans.
 It’s said that around 1 billion toothpaste tubes are sent to the landfill every year.
 That sounds like a whole lot of unnecessary waste to us.
 Just pop one of these in your mouth, crunch it a bit, and then brush like normal.
-Make sure to save the jars, as well!
-You can either re-use them or bring 5 empty (and clean) containers to a nearby Lush store and they’ll give you a Fresh Face Mask FOR FREE!
+Make sure to save the jars, as well so you can reuse them!

 Sometimes it’s the little things that count—like hair ties.
 These are a plastic-free, biodegradable alternative to your average hair tie.
 We bring two along because you never know when one might come in handy.
 You also never know when you’re going to lose one.